Manage domains for your production site

 wwwsubdomain to the apex domain.

 www subdomain (or another subdomain) as your primary domain.
-Our blog post How to Set Up Netlify DNS has more details on why we recommend that configuration.
+If you want to set an apex domain as your primary domain, we recommend using Netlify DNS.
+Our blog post How to Set Up Netlify DNS has more details on these recommendations.

 Redirects for non-

 Though Netlify automatically redirects between the apex domain and

 www subdomain, we don’t do this for any other subdomains.
 You can configure this behavior yourself with domain-level redirects.

 # Manage domains for Deploy Previews and branch deploys

 When you first set up your site on Netlify, Deploy Previews and branch deploys will use the Netlify subdomain

 You can further customize these subdomains with automatic deploy subdomains and/or branch subdomains.

 We recommend automatic deploy subdomains for pro plans and above with these scenarios: